forestgrape/coronavirus/index.md

 [15]
 * Describing the human airway:
 [16],[17]
-* Describing particle deposition in the human airway [18]
+* Describing particle deposition in the human airway on inhale [18]
+* Describing particle deposition in the human airway on exhale.
+This is important both for diagnostic and transmission of Covid-19.
+[21]